lukeyie/stock-info-crawler/README.md

 Then rename `dbCredential.config.example` to `dbCredential.config`

+Follow `api.config.example` and set up your api information.

+Then rename `api.config.example` to `api.config`

 *Note: You may need to download `X509` licence for usage*

 ## Update Price and Volume